Sylvester107/Building-Machine-learning-Applications-with-Gradio/Readme.md

 📚 **Description**
 =================

 Welcome to Building Machine Learning Applications With Gradio!
-This project is designed embed a machine learning file into an app for users.
+This project is designed to embed a machine learning file into an app for users.
 It's uses a previously trained Logistic Regression model for customer churn prediction.

 📖 **Table of Contents**
 =================